drigoni/Concept-Conditioned-Object-Detector/README.md

 # Information
-For any questions and comments, contact [davide.rigoni.2@phd.unipd.it](davide.rigoni.2@phd.unipd.it).
+For any questions and comments, contact [anonymous@anonymous.anonymous](anonymous@anonymous.anonymous).

 # License
 MIT